m5stack/aws-iot-kit-tutorials/workshop/content/Smart thermostat/Cloud application/_index.en.md

     "evaluationMethod": "BATCH"
 }
 ```

-Next, use this file to import a new detector model in the AWS IoT Events console:
+3. Edit the document to replace **<<CLIENT_ID>>** (**there are three instances**) with **your device's client ID** (the ID displays on the {{<awsEdukit-short-en>}}'s screen).
+1. Log into [AWS](https://aws.amazon.com/), if necessary.
-1. Go to the AWS IoT Events management console.
+1. Navigate to the [AWS IoT Events](https://us-west-2.console.aws.amazon.com/iotevents/home?region=us-west-2#/) console.
-2. Choose **Detector models**.
+1. Expand the **navigation panel**, if necessary, and choose **Detector models**.
-3. Choose **Action** and then **Import detector model**.
+1. Expand the **Action** menu and select **Import detector model**.
-4. Choose **Import**.
+1. Choose **Import** in the confirmation window.
-5. Find the file you created in the previous step and choose **Open** (button name may vary per browser).
+1. Find the **file you created** in the previous step and choose **Open**.
-6. Choose **Publish**.
+1. Choose **Publish**.
-7. Under *Role*, provide a new name that will be used to create a new IAM role, like `edukit-iotevents`.
-The console will create a new IAM role that gives IoT Events permission to operate your model.
+1. Enter **`edukit-iotevents`** in the Role field to create a new IAM role grants IoT Events permission to operate your model.
-8. Choose **Save and publish**.
+1. Choose **Save and publish**.

+    After a few minutes, you should see status changes delivered to your smart thermostat through the LED strips color changes.

-You have now deployed the detector model to IoT Events.
-As new messages are published from your smart thermostat, the IoT Core rule you created in the previous chapter forwards them to the IoT Events input resource, then IoT Events pushes copies of the messages from any inputs to any detector models that consume them, like this one, so it can evaluate any state changes.
+**Congratulations!** You deployed a  detector model to IoT Events.
+As new messages publish from your smart thermostat, the IoT Core rule you created in the previous chapter forwards them to the IoT Events input resource.
+IoT Events then pushes copies of the messages from the inputs to detector models that consume them, like this one, so it can evaluate any state changes.

-Now for an explanation of a few key pieces of the model.
-Each state of the model (heating/cooling/standby) is nearly the same.
-The *standby* state has one extra action to set the numeric thresholds that every state uses to determine whether it should change states.
-These could be set once in a one-time initialization state before moving to *standby* for the first time, but they are included in *standby* to simplify the demonstration.
+Before you continue with this section, let's pause to review a few key pieces of the detector model.
+* Each state of the model (`HEATING`/`COOLING`/`STANDBY`) is nearly the same.
+The `STANDBY` state has an additional action that sets the numeric thresholds for the other state (`HEATING` and `COOLING`).
+Alternately, the detector could have been configured to set the thresholds during a one-time initialization state.

-The configuration of the rest of the states is similar.
-There is an OnEnter event to publish a message to the smart thermostat's device shadow, that indicates which state the HVAC should now be in.
-There is a conditional transition that gets evaluated after each message is processed that checks if the state should change.
-For example, if the model is in the *heating* state and the conditional expression for *stopHeating* evalutes true, the model will move to the *standby* state.
-Note that the *standby* state has two transitions, one each for moving to *heating* or *cooling*.
-This model is simplified in that the system will always go through the *standby* state instead of directly from *heating* to *cooling* or vice versa.
-The conditional transition logic takes into consideration the two temperature boundaries; one when the room is occupied and another when the room is unoccupied.
+* The configuration for the other states is similar:
+    * There is an `OnEnter` event to publish a message to the smart thermostat's device shadow that indicates which state the HVAC should be in.
+    * There is a conditional transition that is evaluated after each message processes and checks if the state should change; for example, if the model is in the `HEATING` state and the conditional expression for `stopHeating` evaluates `true`, the model transitions to `STANDBY`. **Note:** `STANDBY` has two transitions, one to move to `HEATING` and another to move to `COOLING`.

+        This model is simplified since the system always transitions through `STANDBY`, instead of transitioning directly from `HEATING` to `COOLING` or vice versa.

+    * The conditional transition logic takes into consideration the two temperature boundaries; one when the room is occupied and another when the room is unoccupied.

-Below is a sample transition from the *heating* state labeled *stopHeating*.
-There are two boolean expressions joined with OR `||` logic.
-In plainer language, this expression means "stop heating if the room is unoccupied and the room temperature is warm enough while unoccupied, OR if the room is occupied and the room is warm enough for people."
+    * The following is an example where the model transitions from `HEATING`, which is labeled `stopHeating`.
+There are two Boolean expressions joined with a *OR* (`||`) logic.

+        In other words, this expression means "stop heating if the room is unoccupied and the room temperature is within the *unoccupied* threshold, OR if the room is occupied and the room is within the *occupied* threshold."

 ```js
 (!$input.thermostat.current.state.reported.roomOccupancy && $input.thermostat.current.state.reported.temperature > $variable.heatingThresholdUnoccupied) || ($input.thermostat.current.state.reported.roomOccupancy && $input.thermostat.current.state.reported.temperature > $variable.heatingThresholdOccupied)
 ```

-If everything has been configured per this module's instructions, you should now be seeing status changes delivered to your smart thermostat in the form of updating LED strips.
-This completes the end-to-end solution!

 ## Validation steps
-Before you move on to the next chapter, you can validate that the solution is configured as intended:
+Before you complete this section, take a moment to validate that the solution works as intended:

-1. Apply a temperature change to your device that will take it outside the comfort bounds set in the IoT Events detector model to see the LED strips on the side change to red (heating), blue (cooling), or off (standby).
+1. Apply a temperature change to your device that will take it outside the comfort bounds.

+    Make adjustments in the IoT Events detector model to see the LED strips on the side change to red (`HEATING`), blue (`COOLING`), or off (`STANDBY`).
 Use the warmth of your hands or a fan to raise or lower the detected temperature.
-1. Alternatively, choose new temperature thresholds for your event detector that exclude your room's true ambient temperature and redeploy your detector model to see it work.
-You can find the threshold values stored as variables in the model state labeled "standby" under the OnEnter action labeled "setThresholds."
-You can update those numbers to anything that makes sense for your room and publish the changes to test.
+1. Alternatively, choose new event detector temperature thresholds that exclude your room's true ambient temperature.
+Afterward, redeploy the detector model to see it work.
+    Find the threshold values stored as variables in the model state labeled `STANDBY` under the `OnEnter` action labeled `setThresholds`.
+Update the numbers to anything that makes sense for your room and publish the changes to test.

+{{% notice info %}}
-Note: the temperature sensor is inside the housing of the kit and the code includes a hardcoded offset.
-You may see variance in the temperature reading up to 10 degrees from reading to reading.
+The temperature sensor is inside the housing of the kit and the code includes a hardcoded offset.
+You may notice a variance in the temperature reading up to 10 degrees between readings.
+{{% /notice %}}

+**This completes the end-to-end solution!**

-If the solution is working as expected, you can move on to the [**Conclusion**](/en/smart-thermostat/conclusion.html).
+If the solution is working as expected, continue to the [**Conclusion**](/en/smart-thermostat/conclusion.html).

 ---
 {{% button href="https://github.com/aws-samples/aws-iot-edukit-tutorials/discussions" icon="far fa-question-circle" %}}Community support{{% /button %}} {{% button href="https://github.com/m5stack/Core2-for-AWS-IoT-EduKit/issues" icon="fas fa-bug" %}}Report bugs{{% /button %}}